Incidence, Persistence, and Steady-State Prevalence in Coding Intensity for Health Plan Payment

 Principal findings

-Borrowing terminology from epidemiology, prevalence of a diagnosis code can be decomposed into incidence (the proportion of beneficiaries that newly have the code) and persistence (the proportion of beneficiaries who previously had the code and continue to do so).
-Together, these two measures define what we call steady-state prevalence, the hypothetical long-run prevalence implied by no changes in current rates of incidence and persistence of coding.
-The concept of steady-state prevalence can help explain why observed prevalence tends to grow over time, apart from continued behavioral change.
-We demonstrate this and also illustrate the application of our measures for the most expensive diagnoses in Medicare’s risk-adjustment payment model for ACOs.
+We decompose prevalence of a diagnosis code into incidence (proportion of beneficiaries that newly have the code) and persistence (proportion of beneficiaries who previously had the code and continue to do so).
+Together these define steady-state prevalence, the hypothetical long-run prevalence implied by no changes in current rates of incidence and persistence of coding.
+Steady-state prevalence can help explain why observed prevalence tends to grow over time without continued behavioral change.
+For example, our measures suggest that the prevalence of the Specified Heart Arrhythmias diagnosis would continue to rise from 18.7% in 2018 to 28.0% without changes in coding practices.

 Conclusions